katariaNandini/GreenVest/README.md

 > **Challenges:** Greenwashing and limited awareness about eco-friendly investment options prevent investors from making informed decisions.
 Without a shift towards sustainable finance, the financial industry will continue to be a major contributor to global environmental challenges.

 ## **Solution Overview**
-Solution Wizard is a fintech platform that educates and assists investors in ESG investing by providing insights, simulations, and real-time tracking of sustainable investments.
+Solution Wizard is a fintech platform that educates and assists investors in ESG investing by providing insights, simulations, and real-time tracking of sustainable investments.-->

 ### **Key Features**
 1. **ESG Awareness & Education** – Educates users on ESG funds, their impact, sustainability benefits, and ethical investing.